neil-ca/algorithms-ds/c/network-programming/README.md

 * Data Link(2):This level builds on the physical layer.
 It deals with protocols for directly communicating between two nodes.
 It defines how a direct message between nodes starts and ends (framing), error detection and correction, and flow control.
+* Network layer(3): The network layer provides the methods to transmit data sequences (called packets) between nodes in different networks.
+It provides methods to route packets from one node to another (without a direct physical connection) by transferring through many intermediate nodes.
+Thisi is the layer that the Internet Protocol is defined on, which we will go into in some depth later.
+* Transport layer (4): At this layer, we have methods to reliably deliver variable length data between hosts.
+These methods deal with splitting up data, recombining it, ensuring data arrives in order, and so on.
+The Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) are commonly said to exist on this layer.
+* Session layer (5): This layer builds on the transport layer by adding methods to establish, checkpoint, suspend, resume, and terminate dialogs.
+* Presentation layer (6): This is the lowest layer at which data structure and presentation for an application are defined.
+Concerns such as data encoding, serialization, and encryption are handled here.
+* Application layer (7): The applications that the user interfaces with (for example, web browsers and email clients) exist here.
+These applications make use of the services provided by the six lower layers.